lulibrary/analytics_monitor/README.md

 - Store the log entries and results in a database rather than keep processing the whole log file.
 Currently runs fast but as the logfile grows .....
+- Clean up the mess that is paal_template.html.
 - Probably many other things should someone be interested.